 BRIAN ENO, DANIEL LANOIS, ROGER ENO: APOLLO

-Following sell out dates in the UK and Europe in 2011 and 2012, the group will be planning further performances of Brian Eno’s, Daniel Lanois, and Roger Eno’s ‘Apollo’ to commemorate the 50th anniversary of the lunar landings in 2019.
+Following sell out dates in the UK and Europe in 2011 and 2012, the group are planning further performances of Brian Eno’s, Daniel Lanois, and Roger Eno’s ‘Apollo’ to commemorate the 50th anniversary of the lunar landings in 2019.
 All shows will feature BJ Cole on pedal steel guitarcas well as Al Reinert’s lunar landings film ‘For All Mankind’.
 Dates TBC